fjodborg/finhouse/README.md

 * Each tab has its own set of parameters you can customize.
 * Right click on tabs to remove them.
 * Black boxes (Darkmode) can be edited to custom text.
-* Parameters are cached on your pc.
+* Parameters are cached on your pc/browser.
     * Remember if you use chrome and maybe chromium based browsers and you don't want to loose your parameters wait 10 seconds before refreshing/closing it.
 See __known issues__ for more info.
 This is not a problem for firefox.
     * Cache is reset if some specific parts of the code is changed and it get's redeployed.